Code-Institute-Solutions/StudentExampleProjectGradeTwo/README.md

 ## Features
 This site uses Bootstrap and was tested for responsiveness.

+## Testing
+I tested it on my computer, my tablet, and my phone.
+I also tested it in different browsers to make sure it worked.

 ## Deployment
 The live site is deployed on GitHub pages.
 It uses the master branch.